 One quite remarkable development here was an initiative by the software company PBS from Bensheim in Germany, a longstanding SAP development partner whose main focus is on archiving.
 In its BW NLS implementation, PBS opted for the analytic database platform Sybase IQ as the storage location for its NLS data, and had very positive experiences with the column-based architecture of this database.
 Notably, this was prior to the acquisition of Sybase by SAP.

-BW release 7.3 SP09 is available.
-SAP is now heavily involved in the database sector, has acquired Sybase and developed its own in-memory database, the legendary SAP HANA DB.
+Since BW release 7.3 SP09 is available, SAP is now heavily involved in the database sector, has acquired Sybase and developed its own in-memory database, the legendary SAP HANA DB.

 In future, HANA DB and Sybase IQ will work hand in hand as the main cornerstone of the SAP Real-time Data Platform (RTDP)

 With this in mind, the NLS strategy in Business Warehouse has also undergone a fundamental change.